HOME GENERATORS

 Portable

-devices range from 500 W to almost 20,000 W. When you need to use a portable genset, you have to moved to the place where you want to use it, fill with fuel and start up.
+devices range from 500 W to almost 20,000 W. When you need to use a portable genset, you have to move it to the place where you want to use it, fill with fuel and start up.
 Connecting portable generator Then after a short warm up period you can connect it to your equipment.
 There are no auto start portables.
 Gasoline and diesel models come with an on-board fuel tank; propane and natural gas models have to be connected to an external tank or fuel line.
 All the devices with an on-board tank have to be refueled several times a day if you load them to their maximum capacity.

 All engine-driven units can be run only outdoors.
 A stationary device always sits outside just like a central a/c.
 A portable one is normally stored elsewhere and connected only when you need to use it.
 There are detailed descriptions and reviews of different generators in our SMPS site.
 Here we will just discuss the basics.